ballerina-guides/integration-samples/salesforce_api/sfdc-new-contact-to-twilio-sms/Readme.md

 ## Use case
 Twilio is a cloud communications platform as a service (CPaaS) company.
 It allows software developers to programmatically make and receive phone calls, send and receive text messages, and perform other communication functions using its web service APIs.

 As most of the organizations maintains a well organized sales process, it is important to follow up with leads as soon as they are added in Salesforce.
 There maybe a specific person who wanted to be on alert of new Salesforce leads.
-Any time you create a new lead in Salesforce, an SMS message will automatically send to the specific person via Twilio.
+Any time you create a new lead in Salesforce, an SMS message will be automatically send to the specific person via Twilio.

 The following sample demonstrates a scenario in which a Twilio SMS message containing all the defined fields in lead SObject is sent to a given mobile number when a new lead is created in Salesforce.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/sfdc_new_contact_to_twilio_sms <newProjectName>`
 * Twilio account
 * Salesforce account